brown-ccv/ccv-website-content/about/facilities.md

 ---
 title: Facilities Statement
-fa:
+mdi:
-  prefix: fal
+  prefix: mdi
-  icon: warehouse
+  icon: domain
 ---

 If you are writing a grant proposal for research that will use CCV facilities, please use the following text as a short description of our facilities: